Mohad009/ML_Rihal_Codestacker_Challenge/README.md

-Here's the updated README file with your additional information about the bonus task and technology stack:

----

 # Crime Map Web Application

 This repository is a solution for the Machine Learning Codestacker Challenge.
 It consists of two main parts: